-In this article, I’m sharing one of my favorite investing strategies, where we are able to provide long term housing to people in need while lowering our operating expenses.
+In this article, I’m sharing one of my favorite investing strategies, supported living program, where we are able to provide long term housing to people in need while lowering our operating expenses.

 The supported living program consists of renting out your properties to people with intellectual disabilities.
-There is virtually no information online about it, and very few investors have ever heard about it, though I’ve helped several of my investor clients convert their units to supported living.
+There is virtually no information online about it.
+Very few investors have ever heard about it.
+Though I’ve helped several of my investor clients convert their units to supported living.